10:00 - 17:30

 Men, Weapons and War – From the Arrow to the Drone

-The exhibition traces the evolution of weapons in connection with human history, organized into five thematic sections arranged chronologically.
-This layout creates the illusion of a journey through time and space, transporting visitors to battlefields and their surrounding contexts.
-The collection includes bladed and firearm weapons, sigillography, graphic documents and fine arts, uniforms and body armor, musical instruments, artillery pieces and support equipment, as well as transport and logistics materials.
+The exhibition traces the evolution of weapons in relation to human history, organised into five thematic sections arranged chronologically, creating the illusion of a journey through time and space to the battlefields and their surrounding context.
+Its collection consists of bladed weapons and firearms, esfragistics, graphic and fine art documents, uniforms and body armour, musical instruments, artillery pieces and support material, transport and logistics.

 Memory and Novelty: Manuel Coelho Baptista de Lima and the Azorean Heritage

-This exhibition aims to illustrate the journey of the Azorean intellectual Baptista de Lima (1920-1996), highlighting his intention to shape an identity discourse and an Azorean memory distinct from the ethnographic regionalism of the first half of the 20th century.
-It also showcases his contribution to introducing new European models of heritage management and preservation in the archipelago, which played a key role in shaping regional public policy in this field.
+This exhibition aims to illustrate the career of Angra do Heroísmo intellectual Baptista de Lima (1920-1996), highlighting his intention to construct an identity discourse and an Azorean memory that diverged from the ethnographic regionalism of the first half of the 20th century, and highlighting his contribution to the use of new European models of heritage management and defence in the archipelago, which would mark the genesis of regional public action in this area.

 Royal Hospital of Boa Nova

-Under this title, the memories of the use of the building are gathered, which was, as far as is known, one of the oldest military hospitals in the world.
+This title brings together memories of the use of the building, which is believed to have been one of the oldest military hospitals in the world.

-Having its origins in the field hospital brought by D. Álvaro de Bazan during the conquest of Terceira Island in 1583, the Philippine-era building developed in alignment with the Chapel of Nossa Senhora da Boa Nova and expanded during the reign of D. José I with a large new infirmary.
-Perspectives on illness and health—interwoven with notions of the sacred, folk remedies, and archaic treatments—are revisited through panels and artifacts displayed in the former chapel and adjoining sacristy.
-These exhibits recall key historical moments, such as the signing of the Spanish surrender in 1642 after an eleven-month siege led by the people and militias of Terceira, with support from other Azorean islands; the sermon of António Vieira in 1654; the legacy of Terceira’s chief chronicler, Manuel Luís Maldonado (1644-1711), author of Fenix Angrence and former hospital administrator, who is buried here; and the temporary installation of the English printing press that inaugurated the Azorean press.
+With its roots in the field hospital brought by D. Álvaro de Bazan during the conquest of Terceira Island in 1583, the Philippine building was developed alongside the chapel of Nossa Senhora da Boa Nova and expanded during the reign of D. José I with a large new infirmary.
+The ways of viewing illness and health, in their relationship with the sacred and with archaic remedies and treatments, as well as the memories of what happened in this centuries-old building, are revisited in panels and exhibits in the old chapel and adjoining sacristy, recalling the signing of the Spanish surrender in 1642, after a memorable eleven-month siege by the population and militias of Terceira Island, with the help of other islands in the Azores; the preaching of António Vieira in 1654; the figure of Terceira’s greatest chronicler, Manuel Luís Maldonado (1644-1711), author of Fenix Angrence and administrator of the hospital, who is buried here; and the installation, for some time, of the English printing press with which the press was inaugurated in the Azores.